baidauletov/baidauletov/README.md

 - 👋 Hi, I’m @baidauletov
 - 👀 I’m interested in JS
-- 🌱 I’m currently learning JS, VUE
+- 🌱 I’m currently using JS, VUE
 - 💞️ I’m looking to collaborate on JS,
 - 📫 How to reach me by mail baidauletov.nr@gmail.com